tchryssos/j-brad-advisory/README.md

 Most of the things that could be covered here are probably covered by the `next` docs (linked above), but there are a few configuration things worth touching on:

-1. This template uses [`Mantine`](https://mantine.dev/) as a base component library.
+1. This site uses [`Mantine`](https://mantine.dev/) as a base component library.
 See their documentation for available props, theme configuration, etc.
 2. For additional styling / customization [`emotion/react`](https://emotion.sh/docs/introduction) and [`emotion/styled`](https://emotion.sh/docs/styled) are included.
 See the `emotion/styled` documentation for on its usage.
-3. For testing, this template inculdes [`jest`](https://jestjs.io/docs/getting-started) and [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro/).
+3. For testing, this repo inculdes [`jest`](https://jestjs.io/docs/getting-started) and [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro/).
 Your test files should follow the `Component.test.tsx` naming pattern, which will allow `jest` to find them automatically.
 Use `yarn test` to run your tests.

 ## Storybook